textileio/papers/draft.md

 Store (see [@sec:Collections]).
-For example a developer might create a new `Collection` to represent `Person` information. `Collection`s are defined by their `Schema`, which is a JSON Schema [@handrews-json-schema-02] object the defines and is used to validate `Entities` created within the `Collection`.
+For example a developer might create a new `Collection` to represent `Person` information. `Collection`s are defined by their `Schema`, which is a JSON Schema [@handrews-json-schema-02] object the defines and is used to validate `Instances` created within the `Collection`.
 In practice, there will be many pre-defined `Schema`s that developers can use to make their applications interoperable with others.
 See [@sec:Modules] for some initial plans in